About Ask-Reno

 "It's Hard to Meet People Here"

 This comes up constantly on r/Reno.
 It's a real pain point for newcomers.
-The Meeting People guide aggregates what actually works — hiking groups, trivia nights, rec sports, Discord servers — not just generic advice.
+The Meeting People guide aggregates what actually works — hiking groups, trivia nights, rec sports, the local Facebook group — not just generic advice.

 Tourists Get Stuck at Casinos